All Episodes

 A lot of people look at this budget and they're scared to death about it.

-Uh it's an election year, we'll just have to see.
+We'll just have to see.

-They're trying to, anyway.
+They're trying to anyway.

 The American people have stopped the health care reform.

-The cap and trade was actually stopped by uh the discover of discovery of the hoax that global warming is and uh all of it, but still with cap and trade, guess what?
+The cap and trade was actually stopped by the discovery of the hoax that global warming is.

 The EPA was given the authority to regulate CO2, but the Supreme Court.

-Thanks to the call, Isidore, appreciate it, CNN Money.com.
+Thanks to the call, Isidore, appreciate it.

-The Copenhagen climate uh talks win nowhere.
+The Copenhagen climate talks went nowhere.

 The Senate's attempt to pass a global warming bill appears stuck, but that doesn't mean greenhouse gas laws aren't coming.